 Pesto Halloumi is a simple, quick canapé, the mild, creamy Halloumi goes perfectly well with the bold pesto and the whole recipe can easily be converted into a starter by doubling the portion and serving it on a bed of salad.

-Halloumi is of course, as many of you know, an unripe, semi hard white cheese synonymous with Cyprus, believed to have been produced on the island as early as the 4th century.
-Traditionally, it is made from sheep’s milk or a combination of sheep & goat milk, however, cow’s milk halloumi is fast gaining in popularity too.
+Halloumi is an unripe, semi hard white cheese synonymous with Cyprus, believed to have been produced on the island as early as the 4th century.
+Traditionally, it is made from sheep’s milk or a combination of sheep’s and goat’s milk, however, cow’s milk halloumi is fast gaining in popularity too.

-To many, the beauty of the halloumi is its ability to retain its shape under any form of culinary assault, grilled, baked or fried.
-The Cypriots of course serve it as a side to watermelon in the summer and it is a necessary ingredient in Pourekia, a traditional Cypriot pie.
+The beauty of halloumi is its ability to retain its shape under any form of culinary assault; grilled, baked or fried.
+The Cypriots love to serve it as a side to watermelon in the summer and it is a necessary ingredient in Pourekia, a traditional Cypriot pie.

 Want to turn this Pesto Halloumi into a starter?